mobiwek61/threejs_3_codespace/threejsB/README.md

 npm i three
 npm run dev
 ```
 - browser window pops up with app in it.
 To get app in ide window, "ports" (on bottom) then mouseover it and click "open in browser".
 It autorefreshes!
+- Then code from existing project was zip-downloaded from github and dragged into this project, from pc file manager into the browser window.
+Then `npm i three` then `npm i`, to load node modules defined in package.json into node_modules folder.
 ### VSCode problem:
 - Every time you open an editor it **closes existing editor** window.
   **Fix** Menu->File->Preferences->Settings; search for "preview", then **disable "Workbench> editor:enable preview" checkbox**